baus/App-Engine-Sign-In-With-Twitter/README.markdown

 # Sign In with Twitter OAuth Example #

+## Try it NOW! ##

+For a live example of this example running on Google App Engine, go to [Sign In With Twitter](https://signinwithtwitter.appspot.com/).

 ## Overview ##

 One of the great things about Google App Engine is that it has builtin authentication.
 The drawback is that